 I've personally experienced this benefit countless times.
 Last week, I was struggling to respond to a complicated client request.
 My mind went blank, but my AI keyboard with customizable assistants suggested a perfect response structure that I could then personalize.
 What might've taken 30 frustrating minutes took less than 5!

-Studies have shown that people produce approximately 37% more written content when using AI writing assistance compared to traditional typing.
+Recent 2026 research shows that people produce approximately 42% more written content when using AI writing assistance compared to traditional typing—up from 37% just a year ago.
 That's not just faster—it's breaking through barriers that would otherwise stop communication entirely.
+As these tools learn and improve, they're becoming genuine thought partners rather than simple productivity boosters.

 One of the coolest things about modern AI keyboards?
 They ain't one-size-fits-all tools.
 They actually learn from you and adapt to your unique writing style over time.